-See the Chassis Operator's Manual in the Owner's Information Package for fuel recommendations.
-The optional generator is designed to run on the same fuel as the chassis.
-Consult the generator operating instructions for special cautions about maintenance with different types of fuels.
+See the Chassis Operator's Manual in the Owner's Information Package for chassis fuel recommendations.
+If your motor home is equipped with a generator, see the generator operating instructions in the Owner's Information Package for fuel and maintenance recommendations.